 30. Respondents' violations of the Textile Act and of the Textile Rules and Regulations constitute deceptive acts or practices, in or affecting commerce, in violation of Section 5(a) of the Federal Trade Commission Act.

-THEREFORE, the Federal Trade Commission, this day of , 2009, has issued this complaint against Respondent.
+THEREFORE, the Federal Trade Commission, this fifteenth day of December, 2009, has issued this complaint against Respondents.

 By the Commission.

 Donald S. Clark Secretary